sriRacha21/Rutgers-kun3/README.md

 ### How to Use
 [Click me to add me to your server!](https://discordapp.com/api/oauth2/authorize?client_id=662131823278817280&permissions=0&scope=bot)

+### How to run me locally!
+1. Clone me somewhere you feel comfortable keeping Github projects: `git clone https://github.com/sriRacha21/Rutgers-kun3.git`
+2. Edit `api_keys.json.dist` and replace the "your token here text" with your API token (surrounded by double quotation marks), obtained from the Discord developer portal.
+Rename the file to `api_keys.json`
+3. cd to root directory of the project.
+4. `npm install`
+5. `node main.js`

 ## TODO List
 ### Reimplementing unprivileged old commands
 - [x] help (done by default with commando)